 The Taylor Charitable Trust (TCT) through its partner, The University of North Carolina at Chapel Hill’s Program in the Humanities and Human Values (HHV), is pleased to announce the opening of the second annual E. Maynard Adams Competition.

 Our first year prize was awarded to one outstanding philosophy professor for the best essay addressing the philosophical views of E. Maynard Adams (1919–2003) as expressed in Ethical Naturalism and the Modern World-View (1960).

-This year we are soliciting papers on the same subject from active graduate students in philosophy and will be awarding three prizes to the authors of the best essays addressing the philosophical views of E. Maynard Adams (1919–2003) as expressed in Ethical Naturalism and the Modern World-View (1960).
-(The full text of the work is here and can be downloaded at no cost.)
+This year we are soliciting papers from tenure-track professors in philosophy and religious studies on the topic of Adams’ Philosophy and the Modern Mind (1975) (The full text of the work is here and can be downloaded at no cost).